CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 Cyber liability insurance cost in South Carolina is shaped by the same core underwriting factors that matter nationally, but the state market adds its own context.
-The provided average premium range is $43 to $213 per month, and the state-specific range is $43 to $213 per month as well, with premiums running about 2% above national levels.
-That does not mean every business will land in that range, but it gives South Carolina owners a realistic starting point when requesting a cyber liability insurance quote in South Carolina.
+Many businesses see premiums that vary based on revenue, data volume, controls, and claims history.
+That does not mean every business will land in the same range, but it gives South Carolina owners a realistic starting point when requesting a cyber liability insurance quote in South Carolina.

 Several local factors can move pricing.
 South Carolina has 380 active insurance companies, which creates a competitive market, yet the state’s elevated hurricane risk can still affect continuity planning and underwriting scrutiny.
 The premium index of 102 suggests pricing is close to the national average, but not identical.
 Carriers will also weigh coverage limits and deductibles, claims history, industry or risk profile, location, and endorsements.
 Businesses in healthcare and financial services often see higher pricing pressure because of regulatory exposure and the sensitivity of the data they store.
 That is especially relevant in South Carolina’s largest employment sector, Healthcare & Social Assistance, where client records and billing data are common targets.